|

 Content:

-I. On line communication: market of worldwide information and formation of opinion
+I. On line communication: market of worldwide information

 1. Internet: The net of nets